 The basic GISS temperature analysis scheme was defined in the late 1970s by James Hansen when a method of estimating global temperature change was needed for comparison with one-dimensional global climate models.
 The scheme was based on the finding that the correlation of temperature change was reasonably strong for stations separated by up to 1200 km, especially at middle and high latitudes.
 This fact proved sufficient to obtain useful estimates for global mean temperature changes.

-Combined land-surface air and sea-surface water temperature anomalies data is updated around the middle of every month and combines data files from NOAA GHCN v3 (meteorological stations), ERSST v4 (ocean areas), and SCAR (Antarctic stations).
+Combined land-surface air and sea-surface water temperature anomalies data is updated around the middle of every month and combines data files from NOAA GHCN v4 (meteorological stations) and ERSST v5 (ocean areas).
 The GLOBAL Land-Ocean Temperature Index is used.

 Dr. Pieter Tans NOAA's Earth System Research Laboratory